elsorino/playstationpresence/README.md

 If you want to print additional info about the user presence to your terminal, uncomment line 21.
 Useful for downloading art assets.

-### Issues
+### Issues/limitations

-If you receive a ratelimiting error, edit the timeout on line 39 to be hire(e.g 30).
-The ratelimit is 100 calls every 15 minutes, so the default shouldn't timeout.
+If you receive a ratelimiting error, edit the timeout near the end of playstationpresence.py to be higher(e.g 30).
+Sony's ratelimit is 100 calls every 15 minutes, so the default shouldn't timeout.

+Non-games such as Netflix and suspended games will still show as playing the previous game.

 For any other issue, you can contact me on Discord at elso#3228 or open an issue

-### Support for other consoles

-PS5 support is being worked on

-PS3 support might happen

-Not going to support the Vita since a superior solution already exists(see below)
+### Supported systems

+Currently supports PS4/PS5.
+PS5 support was added recently and may still have bugs

+Vita/PS3 don't seem to work with the current PSN API used.
+See below for alternatives for those systems

 ### See also

 [Playstation Vita RPC](https://github.com/TheMightyV/vita-presence-the-server) - Discord RPC for the Playstation Vita written in C++(requires homebrew)

+[PS3-Discord](https://github.com/boozerboozeman/PS3-Discord) - Discord RPC for the PS3(requires homebrew)

-[PlayStationDiscord](https://github.com/Tustin/PlayStationDiscord) - Like this but written in Electron.
-Supports additional consoles
+[PlayStationDiscord](https://github.com/Tustin/PlayStationDiscord) - Like this but made in Electron.
+Supports additional systems